The primary tutorial/reference/instruction document for RogCAD

 -------------------

-RogCAD_for_DOS has a permanent 15 color array
+RogCAD_for_DOS has a permanent 15-color array

-is the same as in RogCAD_for_Windows.
+colors in that array is the same as in RogCAD_for_Windows.

 ------------------------------------------------------